cityofaustin/atd-data-tech/script_refactor_procedure.md

 1.2 Copy-paste them to the beginning of the code right under the module import section

-1.3 Move variables that extract values from other dictionary inside the main function
+1.3 Move variables that extract values from other dictionary inside the main() function

+1.4 delete the `import _setpath` at the importing section

 ### 2. Move logger creation